 Read the Vitality Living article here.

-Added Years of Life Free of Disability
+Added Years + Better Quality of Life

 Put simply: It’s never too late to start!

-Read the APHA article here.
+Read the NIA article here.

 God’s Purpose for Our Whole Life